 \section{Introduction}

-Fifth Generation (5G) communication system is expected to satisfy services, consumers, and business demands of beyond 2020.
-Besides supporting of massive number of user equipments, increased amount of network traffic, and enhanced QoS requirements of telephony/data services, 5G system provides support to a variety of vertical industries such as health-care, manufacturing, automotive, logistic, energy, environment, construction, and so on.
-These industries call for different use-cases and various QoS requirements, therefore, \textit{one-size-fits-all} network architectural approach is no longer efficient for the utilization of 5G and beyond technologies.
-In order to efficiently accommodate vertical use-cases along with increased user demands over the same network infrastructure, 5G system requires architectural optimization and reconstruction with respect to current deployment.
-Network slicing can be one of the appropriate solutions to meet the above mentioned requirements, since it allows operator to partition network in a structured, elastic, scalable and automated manner.
+\IEEEPARstart{T}{he} fifth-generation (5G) communication system is expected to address the service, consumer, and business demands of the post-2020 era.
+In addition to supporting a massive number of user equipments, increased network traffic, and enhanced quality of service (QoS) requirements for telephony and data services, 5G also enables support for a wide range of vertical industries, including healthcare, manufacturing, automotive, logistics, energy, environmental monitoring, and construction.
+These industries require diverse use cases and varying QoS requirements; therefore, a \textit{one-size-fits-all} network architectural approach is no longer sufficient to fully leverage 5G and beyond communication systems and services.
+To efficiently accommodate vertical use cases alongside increasing user demands over the same network infrastructure, the 5G communication system requires architectural optimization and reconstruction compared with current deployments.
+Network slicing represents a promising architectural solution to meet these requirements, as it enables network operators to partition the communication network in a structured, elastic, scalable, and automated manner.

-Deployment of network slicing enables the operation of multiple logical networks over a single physical infrastructure in order to reduce total cost, decrease energy consumption, and simplify network functions in comparison to one network for different use-cases/business scenarios.
-In a slice-based network, each slice should be provided with its own specific characteristics and will be considered as a single logical network.
-In this way, the infrastructure utilization and resource allocation will be much more energy and cost efficient in comparison to traditional network.
+The deployment of network slicing enables the operation of multiple logical networks over a single physical infrastructure, thereby reducing overall costs, lowering energy consumption, and simplifying network functions (NFs) compared to operating a single network for multiple use cases or business scenarios.
+In a slice-based network, each slice is assigned its own specific characteristics and is treated as an independent logical network.
+As a result, infrastructure utilization and resource allocation can be achieved in a more energy- and cost-efficient manner compared to traditional network architectures.